emily-palaska/mosaic/results/synthesis/query1x.md

 >The GaussianProcessClassifier is a classifier that uses a Gaussian process to make predictions.
 It is a non
 - PolynomialFeatures:<br>
 >PolynomialFeatures is a class that is used to create polynomial features from the input data.
 It is
+- data:<br>
+>Variable data is a dataset that contains information about the digits in the MNIST dataset.
+- digits:<br>
+>It is a variable that is used to store the digits of the image.
+It is a 2
+- n_samples:<br>
+>It is the number of samples in the dataset.
+In this case, it is 1797.
+- len:<br>
+>len is a built-in function that returns the length of an object.
+In this case, it is
+- pls1:<br>
+>pls1 is a PLSRegression object which is used to perform PLS regression.
+PLS regression
 ## Synthesis Blocks
 ### notebooks/dataset2/classification/plot_digits_classification.ipynb
 CONTEXT:  Classification  To apply a classifier on this data, we need to flatten the images, turning each 2-D array of grayscale values from shape